 No. Really.
 Some rocks on the overworld do, in fact, behave like chests.
 The caveat is that they only behave like chests for the hammer and guard search probes.
 What is going on?

 The underworld's tilemap and collision loading is simple, because only two 64-by-64 maps are loaded at a time—the upper and lower layers.
-That works out to 4096 tiles—$1000 in hexadecimal—the exact size of your collision map buffers.
+That works out to 4096 tiles—

 The overworld, however, loads 8 times as many tiles!
 The smaller overworld screens are already 64-by-64, and four of those are loaded at once, even when loading a small screen.
 How does it have space for that?